Chronicles - Sovereign Global Majority

 Guo Jiakun: I would refer you to the competent authorities for information about the China-U.S. trade talks.

 There is no word of any trade discussions in China’s Trade and Commerce Ministry.
-There were discussions, but seemingly MofCom does not consider them worth publishing, at least so far: https://english.mofcom.gov.cn/
+There were discussions, but seemingly MofCom does not consider them worthy of publishing, at least so far: https://english.mofcom.gov.cn/

 Trump’s delegation secured an order for Boeing for the purchase of 200 airplanes, it is said.
 Yet so far, there is no announcement from China, so, we have to take this as ‘vaporware’.